plausible/website/_articles/google_analytics_alternative.md

 Plausible is here to provide you all the valuable website traffic insights at a glance while respecting the privacy of your visitors, being compliant with GDPR, CCPA and other privacy regulations, and without compromising the user experience.

 Do you have a website or a blog?
 Give Plausible a chance.
 [Sign up for a 30-day unlimited-use free trial](https://plausible.io/register) with no obligations and explore our simple and privacy-friendly website analytics dashboard.

+You can even [import your historical Google Analytics stats](https://plausible.io/docs/google-analytics-import) into Plausible.